 In a decision issued on July 22, 2015, the CRTC ordered substantial changes to the framework for the provision of wholesale services to third-party ISPs.
 The provision of aggregated services will no longer be mandated and will be phased out in conjunction with the implementation of a new mandatory disaggregated service which will involve third-party ISPs provisioning their own regional transport services.
 This disaggregated service will also include, for the first time, mandated access to high-speed services provided over fibre-access facilities, including the fibre-access facilities of the large incumbent telephone companies.
-As a result of this decision, we may experience increased competition for retail cable Internet and telephony customers.
+A tariff proceeding is under way to set the rates for this new disaggregated wholesale service.
+In parallel, on October 6, 2016, the CRTC ordered a significant interim reduction to the tariff rates for the existing aggregated wholesale service.
+A second tariff proceeding is under way to set revised final rates for the aggregated service while work moves forward on implementing the disaggregated service.
+As a result of these proceedings, we may experience increased competition for retail cable Internet and telephony customers.
 In addition, because our third-party Internet access rates are regulated by the CRTC, we could be limited in our ability to recover our costs associated with providing this access.